 Why Do Most Insurers Raise Rates On People For Accidents That Aren’t Their Fault?

-Some insurance providers which have been known to raise rates on those involved in not-at-fault accidents do, in some cases, provide accident forgiveness policies for drivers who have never caused an accident before.
+Some insurance providers who have been known to raise rates on those involved in not-at-fault accidents do, in some cases, provide accident forgiveness policies for drivers who have never caused an accident before.
 Whether you’re at fault for an accident or not, it may be worth looking into getting accident forgiveness from your insurance company to avoid your premium raising.
 This has become a popular selling point for many insurance companies throughout New Jersey.
 The catch here is that you cannot have a prior accident on your record that was caused by you.
 Some insurance companies look back five years while others will examine your entire driving record to find accidents before issuing an accident forgiveness policy.

 Hit And Run

 Insurance carriers are getting very strict when it comes to filing not-at-fault claims for hit-and-run-type scenarios.
 You should be sure and check that your premiums will not be raised by your insurance company if/whenever you file a claim for a hit and run.
 Some insurance companies may raise your rates in a rather easy-to-miss way via only increasing them by a percentage point or less each pay-period for a number of months.
 That, eventually, adds up.
 So be careful and keep vigilant!

 What To Do About It

 If your insurance carrier surcharges its holders for not-at-fault claims, then it’s probably about time to start looking for a new carrier.
 Keep in mind that surcharges are applied on your insurance renewal date, so you have some time to spare between when you merely file your claim versus when you actually need to pay it.